docker/docs/install/engine-ami-launch.md

 You have now successfully deployed the *Docker Engine for AWS (Business Day Support)* AMI and configured it to work with *Docker Trusted Registry for AWS (Business Day Support)*.

-## Next Steps
+## Next step

-For more information on using Docker Enginer in AWS, visit our [AWS Documentation](https://www.docker.com/aws).
+For more information on using Docker Engineer in AWS, go to the [AWS Documentation](https://www.docker.com/aws).

 ## See also